xuanjiao/ANT_BLE_Network/README.md

-# Student project: Indoor localization based on two RF technologies: BLE and ANT (2018)
+# RF Technologies for Indoor Localization and Positioning (2018)

 # Overview
-Firmwares and a GUI software designed for evaluating two RF technologies: ANT and BLE.
+Firmwares and a GUI software designed for comparing RF technologies (BLE and ANT) for indoor localization.

 # Prerequisites